l7mp/learning-go/README.md

 Sometimes we update the main git repo to fix bugs or add new exercises.
 The below workflow shows how to update your local working copy from the master without overwriting your solutions already written.

 > **Warning**
 > Make sure to commit all your code into git: this will guarantee that you will never lose your solutions even if some of the below steps go wrong.
-You can also back up your git repo but please make sure your solutions are kept private (a private GitHUb repo will do it).
+You can also back up your git repo, but please make sure your solutions are kept private (a private GitHUb repo will do it).

 #### With all local changes committed to git